Xie Shang: Early life and career

 By the time he reached adulthood, Xie Shang was known for his intelligence and wits.
 He avoided vulgar acts, his worst instance only being that he loved wearing flashy clothes and pants which he later stopped after his uncles advised him to.
 The Prime Minister, Wang Dao, favoured him a lot as he reminded him of his relative Wang Rong, one of the Seven Sages of the Bamboo Groves.
-Because of this, Wang would call him "Little Anfeng (小安豐)" (Anfeng refers to Wang Rong's place of peerage).
+Because of this, Wang would call him "Little Anfeng (小安豐)".
+(Note: Wang Rong's peerage was Marquis of Anfeng.)
 Once he was old enough, Shang inherited his father's title of Marquis of Xian.
 In the government, Xie Shang served a number of offices in the government and kept those offices for the rest of his life.

 Shang would often visit the General Who Maintains the West, Yu Yi at Wuchang to discuss with him about military affairs.
 One time, the two were practicing archery when Yu said to Shang, "If you hit the target, I shall vouch for you a promotion."
 Shang drew his bow and managed to get a bullseye, so Yu did just as he promised.
 Shang was simple and incorruptible in his governance.
 His soldiers built a dark-clothed tent made from 40 pieces of cloth.
 Shang had it torn down and distributed the cloth among his men.
-In 344, Xie Shang became General of the Household Gentlemen of the South.
+In 344, during the reign of Emperor Kang of Jin, Xie Shang became General of the Household Gentlemen of the South.
 Around the same time, Yu Yi's influential brother, Yu Bing, died and there were considerations to have Xie Shang replace him to diminish the Yu clan's power.
 However, Yu Yi knew of this and intervened, so Shang retained his old positions.